Access, service, and grow your account from here.

 A quick reply is a suggested user response.
 When a user taps a quick reply, the agent receives the text as a user query.
 This response allows you to send a pre-configured text to Dialogflow.

-Note: The following constraints apply when using Quick replies:
+The following constraints apply when using Quick replies:

 • Only one Quick reply should be configured for each intent.